 Nancy R. McPherson Professor of Business Administration

 Regina E. Herzlinger is the Nancy R. McPherson Professor of Business Administration at the Harvard Business School.
-She was the first woman to be tenured and chaired at Harvard Business School and the first to serve on a number of corporate boards.
-She is widely recognized for her innovative research in health care, including her early predictions of the unraveling of managed care and the rise of consumer-driven health care, a term that she coined.
-Money has dubbed her the “Godmother” of consumer-driven health care.

-Regina E. Herzlinger is the Nancy R. McPherson Professor of Business Administration at the Harvard Business School.
-She was the first woman to be tenured and chaired at Harvard Business School and the first to serve on many established and start up corporate health care /medical technology boards.
+She was the first woman to be tenured and chaired at Harvard Business School and the first to serve on many established and start up corporate health care/medical technology boards.
 She initiated the courses in nonprofit and health care at HBS and was the first faculty member to be selected by the students as their best instructor.

 All of her health care books have been best sellers in their categories, recognized for their innovative research.
 Money dubbed her the “Godmother” of consumer-driven health care.
 Her work was key to introducing consumer-driven health plans and “focused health factories”, such as centers for orthopedics, cardiology, or cancer care.
-She has frequently been named as one of the 40 smartest people in health care by industry journals, most recently by Becker’s Hospital Review.
+She is regularly named as one of the smartest people in health care by industry journals, most recently by Becker’s Hospital Review.